steveseguin/vdo.ninja/IFRAME.md

+This documentation has formally moved to: https://docs.vdo.ninja/guides/iframe-api-documentation

+The documentation below is considered now considered depreciated and out-of-date.

 ## VDO.Ninja - iFrame API documentation

 VDO.Ninja (VDON) is offers here a simple and free solution to quickly enable real-time video streaming in their websites.
 VDON wishes to make live video streaming development accessible to any developer, even novices, yet still remain flexible and powerful.